wp-plugins/sucuri-scanner/readme.txt

 you are a client, <a href=“https://support.sucuri.net/support/?new”you can submit a ticket here</a>.

-= Do I need WordFence if I have your WordPress Security plugin? =

-If you bundle the plugin with our suite of products, then no, you do not require the WordFence plugin.

-= Do I need iThemes Security if I have your WordPress Security plugin? =

-If you bundle the plugin with our suite of products, then no, you do not require the WordFence plugin.
+= Does your plugin conflict with WordFence? =

+The plugin does not, but there might be issues with our scanners.
+If you get an “Unable to Properly Scan Your Site” It’s likely because the WordFence plugin is blocking our scanner as an invalid crawler.

+You would have to white list our IP address on the WordFence dashboard.

 = What are the Remote Security Malware Scanning Limitations? =